Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Introduction

-1) To achieve inter-robot relative localization without the PE condition, a concurrent-learning based relative position estimator is introduced.
+1) To achieve inter-robot relative localization without the PE condition, a concurrent-learning based relative position estimator is firstly introduced.
 Compared with the existing results \cite{Xie2019TCNS, Liu2023Auto, Tang2022Auto}, both current and historical measurement data are utilized in the estimator.
 As a result, it is not necessary to incorporate PE characteristics into the control command, resulting in smoother motion trajectories for the robots.
 Theoretical analysis results are provided to guarantee the convergence of the estimation error.
 Furthermore, we provide the optimal strategy for relative motion and data collection between robots.
 We demonstrate that the proposed estimator achieves the largest convergence rate with the optimal strategy.

-2) To achieve the shape localization agreement for the entire swarms in the absense of global coordinates, the location of the shape center is selected as the initial position of a randomly assigned seed robot.
-Note that the position of the seed robot is irrelevant.
+2) To achieve the shape localization agreement for the entire swarms in the absence of global coordinates, the location of the shape center is selected as the initial position of a randomly assigned seed robot.
+Note that the position of the seed robot is unavailable and irrelevant.
 By transforming the global-coordinate based shape agreement problem \cite{Sun2023NC} into a relative position estimation problem, we propose a finite-time consensus-based agreement protocol.
 This approach eliminates the need for the rigidity condition on the measurement topology \cite{Shen2023TCNS, Mehdifar2020Auto, Zhao2016Auto, Zhao2019TAC} to achieve shape localization agreement.
-Furthermore, our method does not necessitate knowledge of the absolute position of the seed robot.
 Theoretical analysis results are also provided to guarantee the convergence of the proposed method.